 In New Mexico, the parents of a minor under the age of 18 are vicariously liable for the actions and mistakes the minor makes.
 If you let your underage child drive your car, therefore, expect to absorb vicarious liability for any car accidents he or she causes.
 Your insurance company should cover the costs of the accident if your child was the one driving, however, even if you do not specifically list your child as a covered driver on your policy.

 When to Hire a Car Accident Attorney

 Auto insurance claims involving someone else driving and crashing your car can be complicated.
 You may need to hire an attorney for assistance, especially if the accident was severe or your insurance company is denying liability.
-A car accident attorney in Albuquerque, New Mexico can help you understand and defend your legal rights, as well as take over negotiations with an insurance provider on your behalf.
+A car accident lawyer in Albuquerque can help you understand and defend your legal rights, as well as take over negotiations with an insurance provider on your behalf.
 Talk to a car accident lawyer near you today for more information about these unique types of car accident claims.